vinhhoxuan168/probable-parakeet/.gemini/styleguide.md

 3. You MUST use the structured output format (Section 7) for every issue.
 No free-form paragraphs.
 4. You MUST flag client-side aggregation that should be done in SQL as a separate issue with its own severity.
 5. **ONE ISSUE PER REVIEW COMMENT — NEVER GROUP**: Each review comment MUST address exactly ONE single issue from ONE single section.
 NEVER merge findings from different sections into one comment (e.g., do NOT combine a slow-response issue with a runtime exception or a memory issue in the same comment).
 NEVER list multiple issues from the same section in one comment either.
 If you find 5 issues, you MUST produce 5 separate review comments.
 Grouping is a review failure.
-6. You MUST perform **JOIN PATTERN DETECTION** for EVERY FlexibleSearch or SQL query found.
-Extract JOIN fingerprints and cross-check against Section 5.1 patterns.
-See Section 5.2 for the mandatory protocol.
+6. For EVERY FlexibleSearch or SQL query found, you MUST identify which **SQL-nn** pattern (from Section 5.1) it matches.
+See Section 5.2 for how to detect matches.
+Always flag using the SQL-nn rule ID, never "5.2".

 ## 1. Detect Index Usage — Systematic Cross-Check